jaspervdv/IFC_BuildingEnvExtractor/README.md

 <!-- markdownlint-disable MD033 -->
 <!-- markdownlint-disable MD034 -->

 The IfcEnvelopeExtractor enables users to automatically extract the building shell of an IFC-model and convert it to a CityJSON model.
 Automating this process allows designs to be quickly and easily analyzed on a city scale without the need for lengthy manual conversions.
+The converter can create CityJSON models with overhang (LoD3.2 and voxelized shapes) and interior spaces and/or storeys (LoD0.2, 0.3, 1.2, 2.2, 3.2 and voxelized shapes).

-This is one of the steps required to close the gap between architecture/BIM and city scale models.
+The development of this conversion process is one of the steps required to close the gap between architecture/BIM and  GIS/city scale models.

+**Development of this tool is funded up until the end of September 2025.
+After this date new funding has to be found if further development is desired**

 ![Output of the IfcEnvelopeExtractor](https://raw.githubusercontent.com/jaspervdv/IFC_BuildingEnvExtractor/master/Images/EnvExtractorExample.gif "An example of the created LoD envelopes based on an input file")